 Research into the social and emotional dimensions of learning suggests that a sense of social disconnection from instructors and peers can impede learning and that this disproportionately impacts underrepresented students.
-Deliberately fostering a classroom community and helping students connect with one another can help students feel seen and valued which can have positive impacts on learning, especially during online instruction.
+Deliberately fostering a classroom community and helping students connect with one another can help students feel seen and valued which can have positive impacts on learning.

 Research on stereotype threat and online learning environments indicates that visual and other cues that send implicit signals about who belongs and who can succeed can negatively impact student learning.

-- Represent individuals of varied race, gender, religion, ability, and so on in your course slides, course site, and other course materials.
+- Represent individuals of varied races, gender, religion, ability, and so on in your course slides, course site, and other course materials.

-- Avoid using symbols or imagery that might trigger stereotypes or be perceived as exclusive (e.g., a national flag, women performing housework, people of color in service positions).
+- Avoid using symbols or imagery that might trigger stereotypes or be perceived as exclusive.

 - Diversify your curriculum so that students can see themselves reflected in the researchers, scholars, practitioners, and other figures upheld in the discipline.

 Giving students some choice and control over how they encounter, engage, and express their learning can be motivational and deepen learning.

 - Allow students to choose how to demonstrate their learning, for example choosing between writing a written essay, a slide presentation, or an oral presentation.